Polymorphic Iterable Sequential Effect Systems: Conclusions

 \section{Conclusions}

 We have given a new algebraic structure --- effect quantales --- for effects in sequential effect systems, and shown it sufficient to implement complete effect systems, unlike previous approaches that focused on a subset of real language features.
 We used them to model classic examples from the sequential effect system literature, and gave a syntactic type safety proof for the first generic sequential effect system, including an extension to cover some semantic properties.
 Moreover, we give the first investigation of the generic interaction between (singleton) dependent effects and algebraic models of sequential effects, discuss some subtleties in mixing effect polymorphism with partial effect operators, and give a way to derive an appropriate iteration operator on effects for many effect quantales (recovering manually-designed operators from prior concrete systems).
-We believe this is an important basis for future work designing complete sequential effect systems, and for generic effect system implementation frameworks supporting sequential effects.
+We have also discussed the relationship between Kleene Algebras and effect quantales in some depth, highlighting that Kleene Algebras can in fact be used as sequential effect systems.
+We believe these results form an important basis for future work designing complete sequential effect systems, and for generic effect system implementation frameworks supporting sequential effects.